dalwindercheema/fwcomp/README.md

 Run ***Main_fw.py*** for finding the feature weights and parameters of classifiers simultaneously

 Run ***Main_def.py*** for finding the best solution from parametric search on unweighted data.

+If you use the code, please cite the following paper:

+Dalwinder Singh and Birmohan Singh, "*[Sensitivity analysis of feature weighting for classification](https://link.springer.com/article/10.1007/s10044-022-01077-0)*", Pattern Analysis and Applications, 2022.